pcastellanoescuder/POMAShiny/app/mds/header.md

 The method implemented in POMAShiny is based on the euclidean distances (default but modulable) among observations and their distances to each group centroid in a two-dimensional space.
-Once this is computed, the classical univariate outlier detection formula *Q*3 + 1.5 \* *I**Q**R* (coefficient is modulable by the user) is used to detect multivariate group-dependant outliers using computed distance to each group centroid.
+Once this is computed, the classical univariate outlier detection formula \[Q3 + 1.5*IQR\] (coefficient is modulable by the user) will be used to detect multivariate group-dependant outliers using computed distance to each group centroid.

 Select the distance, type and coefficient to adapt the outlier detection method to your data.
-By switching the button “Show labels” all plots display automatically the sample IDs in the outlier detection plots.
+By switching the button “Show labels” all plots will display automatically the sample IDs in the outlier detection plots.

   - Distances Polygon Plot: Group centroids and sample coordinates in a two-dimensionality space
   - Distances Boxplot: Boxplots of all computed distances to group centroid by group

 <img src="pix/outliers.png" width="80%"/>